Data security procedures for researchers

 Researchers have many options for secure data storage and access.
 Relevant considerations for choosing among these options include: the sensitivity of the data, applicable compliance requirements, the research team’s technical expertise, internet connectivity, and access to IT expertise and support.

-- Encryption.
-Encryption is the conversion of data to code that requires a password or pair of “keys” to decode, and is a requirement for all J-PAL-implemented projects.6 Data may be encrypted at many levels, at multiple stages of the data lifecycle, and through a variety of software and hardware packages.
+- Encryption is the conversion of data into a code that requires a password or pair of “keys” to decode, and is a requirement for all J-PAL-implemented projects.6 Data may be encrypted at many levels, at multiple stages of the data lifecycle, and through a variety of software and hardware packages.

 - Cloud storage.
 Many cloud storage providers including Dropbox, Box, and Google Drive have configured their platforms to comply with various industry, federal, and international regulations to keep files secure on the cloud (while data will still need to remain encrypted at all endpoints).
 Some of these services allow users to “upgrade” to a specific level or type of data security compliant with regulations such as the Health Insurance Portability and Accountability Act (HIPAA) or the Family Educational Rights and Privacy Act (FERPA).
 Without a formal agreement to store data in compliance with a specific set of regulations or other file-level encryption, simply storing files using these services is not a fully secure option for sensitive data.
 The original data provider and any reviewing IRBs should be consulted prior to initiating agreements with cloud-storage providers.
 For more information on cloud storage services & security: